its-mahi/Mates/README.md

 ## Contribution

-We welcome contributions to enhance the Mates platform!
+Always welcome contributions to enhance the Mates platform!
 Please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)